typings/typings/README.md

 typings install env!atom --ambient --save typings install npm!bluebird --save

-# Install typings (DT is "ambient", make sure to enable the flag and persist the selection in `typings.json`).
-typings install react --ambient --save

 # Use `main.d.ts` (in `tsconfig.json` or as a `///` reference).
 cat typings/main.d.ts
 ```